Are you familiar with french mattress cushions? Looking for a DIY Tutorial? Read on!

 I recently wrote a post on how to Add a Zipper to a Pillow in Ten Minutes where I showed how I quickly made the six pillows on our window seat.

-If sewing is not your thing, I have included the best french mattresses I can find online.
+If sewing is not your thing, I have included some of the best French mattresses I can find online:

 I am very pleased with the final result.

 Now that I know how to make french mattress style cushions, they will be my cushion of choice in the future.